electric-sql/electric/website/docs/intro.md

 Welcome to the ElectricSQL developer documentation!

-ElectricSQL is a sync engine.
+ElectricSQL is a Postgres sync engine.
 Use it to sync [little subsets](/docs/guides/shapes) of your Postgres data into [local apps](/use-cases/state-transfer), services and [environments](/use-cases/dev-and-test).

 You don't need to be an expert in database replication or distributed systems to use Electric.
 You do need to be familiar with basic web development.